zencart/documentation/content/user/running/login_as_customer.md

 - Admin Login as Customer
 - Encrypted Master Password

-These plugins are all available in the [plugins area](https://www.zen-cart.com/downloads.php).
+These plugins are all available in the [Plugins Directory](https://www.zen-cart.com/downloads.php).